dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 layout: page
 image: /assets/img/articles/top_attackers.jpg
 description: >
-  A boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.
+  A breakdown and analysis of top Pokemon to use against Raid Bosses in Pokemon Go, divided by Type.
 hide_description: true
 redirect_from:
   - /top-mon/